ReconfigureIO/UX/docs/source/benchmarking.rst

   package main

   import (

           "encoding/binary"
           "fmt"
           "testing"

           "github.com/ReconfigureIO/sdaccel/xcl"
   )

           func BenchmarkKernel(world xcl.World, b *testing.B) {
             // Get our program
             program := world.Import("kernel_test")
             defer program.Release()

             // Get our kernel
             krnl := program.GetKernel("reconfigure_io_sdaccel_builder_stub_0_1")
             defer krnl.Release()

             // We need to create an input the size of B.N, so that the kernel
             // iterates B.N times
             input := make([]uint32, b.N)

             // create some sample input data, as an example here we're just filling the
             // input variable with incrementing uint32s
             for i, _ := range input {
              input[i] = uint32(i)
             }

             // Create input buffer
             inputBuff := world.Malloc(xcl.ReadOnly, uint(binary.Size(input)))
             defer inputBuff.Free()

             // Create variable and buffer for the result from the FPGA, in this template
             // we're assuming the result is the same size as the input result := make([]byte, b.N)
             outputBuff := world.Malloc(xcl.ReadWrite, uint(binary.Size(result)))
             defer outputBuff.Free()

             // Write input buffer
             binary.Write(inputBuff.Writer(), binary.LittleEndian, &input)

             // Set arguments – input buffer, output buffer and data length krnl.SetMemoryArg(0, inputBuff)
             krnl.SetMemoryArg(1, outputBuff)
             krnl.SetArg(2, uint32(len(input)))

             // Reset the timer so that we only benchmark the runtime of the FPGA b.ResetTimer()
             krnl.Run(1, 1, 1)
           }

           func main() {
             // Create the world
             world := xcl.NewWorld()
             defer world.Release()

             // Create a function that the benchmarking machinery can call f := func(b *testing.B) {
              BenchmarkKernel(world, b)
             }

             // Benchmark it
             result := testing.Benchmark(f)

             // Print the benchmark result
             fmt.Printf("%s\n", result.String())
           }

 Full system benchmark
 ^^^^^^^^^^^^^^^^^^^^^
-We can also use Go's benchmarking framework to measure how long it takes for our full sample dataset to be processed, in this case, the loop we want to run through ``b.N`` iterations is as follows:
+We can also use Go's benchmarking framework to measure how long it takes for our full sample dataset to be processed, in this case, the process we want to benchmark (which must be looped over ``b.N`` times) is as follows:

 * the host writes sample data to memory
 * then passes the input and results pointers to the FPGA